-Once a country has ratified an ILO convention, it is obliged to report regularly on measures it has taken to implement it.
-Every two years governments must submit reports detailing the steps they have taken in law and practice to apply any of the eight fundamental and four priority conventions they may have ratified; for all other conventions, reports must be submitted every five years, except for conventions that have been shelved (no longer supervised on a regular basis).
-Reports on the application of conventions may be requested at shorter intervals.
+Once a country has ratified an ILO Convention, it is obliged to report regularly on measures it has taken to implement it.
+Every three years governments must submit reports detailing the steps they have taken in law and practice to apply any of the eight fundamental and four governance Conventions they may have ratified; for all other Conventions, reports must be submitted every five years, except for Conventions that have been “shelved” (no longer supervised on a regular basis).
+Reports on the application of Conventions may be requested at shorter intervals.
 Governments are required to submit copies of their reports to employers’ and workers’ organizations.
-These organizations may comment on the governments’ reports; they may also send comments on the application of conventions directly to the ILO.
+These organizations may comment on the governments’ reports; they may also send comments on the application of Conventions directly to the ILO.

-The Committee of Experts was set up in 1926 to examine the growing number of government reports on ratified conventions.
-Today it is composed of 20 eminent jurists appointed by the Governing Body for three-year terms.
+The Committee of Experts was set up in 1926 to examine the growing number of government reports on ratified Conventions.
+Today it is composed of 20 eminent jurists appointed by the Governing Body for threeyear terms.
 The Experts come from different geographic regions, legal systems and cultures.
-The Committee’s role is to provide an impartial and technical evaluation of the state of application of international labour standards.
+The Committee’s role is to provide an impartial and technical evaluation of the state of application of international labour standards in ILO member States.

 The Committee’s annual report consists of three parts.
-Part I contains a General Report, which includes comments about member states' respect for their Constitutional obligations and highlights from the Committee's observations; Part II contains the observations on the application of international labour standards, while Part III is a General Survey.
+Part I contains a General Report, which includes comments about member States’ respect for their Constitutional obligations; Part II contains the observations on the application of international labour standards, while Part III is a General Survey.